-The discussions on TCE cannot somehow be placed in a parallel world totally ?7? unlinked from the modern digital networked environment (whose reach will only become greater over time); its underlying issues; and its struggles for innovation, access, and cultural diversity.
-Taking this broader view of the relationship between digital technologies and TCE, the question is not so much whether indigenous communities use the Internet-a question that would normally lead to a discussion of TCE in a development context and seek instrumentalization of information and communication technologies (ICT).
+The discussions on TCE cannot somehow be placed in a parallel world totally unlinked to the modern digital networked environment, whose reach will only grow over time, to its underlying issues, its struggles for innovation, access, and cultural diversity.
+Taking this broader view of the relationship between digital technologies and TCE, the question is not so much whether indigenous communities use the Internet-a question that would normally lead to a discussion of TCE in a development context that seeks instrumentalization of information and communication technologies (ICT).
 The question is above all how the changed (and changing142) digital environment influences all the complex institutions and processes of TCE formation, creation, and expression, and whether (and how) one could efficiently provide for the protection and promotion of TCE in this environment.